grafana/loki/docs/clients/promtail/scraping.md

 ### Kubernetes Discovery

-Note that while promtail can utilize the Kubernetes API to discover pods as targets, it can only use pods that are running on the same machine/node that promtail is running on, validated using the hostname.
+Note that while promtail can utilize the Kubernetes API to discover pods as targets, it can only read log files from pods that are running on the same node as the one Promtail is running on.
+Promtail looks for a `__host__` label on each target and validates that it is set to the same hostname as Promtail's (using either `$HOSTNAME` or the hostname reported by the kernel if the environment variable is not set).

 This means that any time Kubernetes service discovery is used, there must be a `relabel_config` that creates the intermediate label `__host__` from